 Eating out in Denmark can be expensive, and the Danes often prefer to socialise at home, especially during the cold winter months.
 Nothing beats hjemmehygge (home hygge) when it comes to meeting with friends.
 A long table with bench seating ensures that you can fit everyone in.
 Bring in chairs from other rooms too.
 Mismatched seating brings a charm of its own, so avoid being too match-matchy with your table arrangement.

 The Danes have a laid-back, casual approach to their home decor.
 Soft greys, muted blues and barely-there creams dominate the subtle colour palettes, whilst natural materials, layering of soft furnishings, and simple design rule.
-If you fancy bringing a bit of Scandi- charm into your home this winter, help yourself to the supplier list of Scandinavian inspired suppliers below, and hygge-up your home this winter.
+If you fancy bringing a bit of Scandi- charm into your home this winter, grab yourself some candles and snuggle down until Spring comes again.